What is the Model United Nations Program?

 California YMCA Youth & Government has offered the Model United Nations (MUN) program to middle school students throughout the state since 2001.
 Middle school students or "delegates" will come together in delegations and participate in the program with peers from across California.
 They are given the opportunity to discuss international issues, discover other cultures, develop life-enhancing skills, and make new friends.
 The four-month program culminates when delegates from around the state meet at the annual Model United Nations Summit in Los Angeles, California.

 Students participate in the program through their local delegations.
-Delegations are formed through YMCAs, schools, churches, or other youth-affiliated programs.
+Delegations are formed through YMCAs, schools, or other youth-affiliated programs.
 Delegations are encouraged to host weekly meetings that typically begin in Mid-January, and are led by an adult Advisor.

-Within these delegations, delegates research, debate and establish policies, treaties and resolutions.
+Within their delegations, delegates research, debate and establish policies, treaties and resolutions.
 Their main focuses are international issues, including disputes between countries, peacekeeping efforts, border crisis, stabilizing financial markets and dealing with hunger, disease and poverty.

 Where and When Are the Conferences?

-What Happens During the Conferences?
+What Should You Expect During Conferences?

 How Do I Get Involved?

 During the 2021 program year, the Model United Nations conferences will be held virtually.
 Registration dates will be announced in early January!